-Every year from September 15 through October 15 the U.S celebrates the experiences, heritage, contributions and culture of Hispanic and Latinx Americans.
-Hispanic Heritage Week was first observed in 1968 under President Lyndon Johnson.
-It was expanded to a month in 1988 by President Ronald Regan.
+Celebrate National Hispanic Heritage Month!
+From September 15 through October 15, the U.S celebrates the experiences, heritage, contributions and culture of Hispanic and Latinx Americans.

-You can join in the celebration by enjoying one of the following newer fiction titles that highlight the Latinx experience:
+Join in the celebration by enjoying one of the following fiction titles that highlight the Latinx experience:

-Afterlife by Julia Alvarez – Reeling from her husband’s sudden death, Antonia Vega is further derailed by her unstable sister’s disappearance and a pregnant undocumented teen’s cry for help.
+Reeling from her husband’s sudden death, Antonia Vega contends with her unstable sister’s disappearance.
+In the midst of this chaos, a pregnant undocumented teen’s enters her life.

-Mexican Gothic by Silvia Moreno-Garcia – A young woman in Mexico City visits her newly married cousin at her dilapidated countryside manor and becomes overwhelmed by nightmares and horrific visions.
+A young woman in Mexico City visits her newly married cousin at her dilapidated countryside manor.
+She becomes overwhelmed by nightmares and horrific visions.

-It Would Be Night in Caracas by Karina Sainz Borgo – In an increasingly violent and corrupt Venezuela, looters take ownership of Adelaida’s apartment, forcing her into creative means of survival.
+In an increasingly violent and corrupt Venezuela, looters take ownership of Adelaida’s apartment.
+She discovers creative means of survival.

-A Long Petal of the Sea by Isabel Allende – This epic novel spans decades and crossing continents follows two young people as they flee the aftermath of the Spanish Civil War in search of a place to call home.
+This epic novel spans decades and crosses continents.
+The story follows two young people as they flee the aftermath of the Spanish Civil War in search of a place to call home.

-Fruit of the Drunken Tree by Ingrid Rojas Contreras – In Pablo Escobar’s violent Colombia of the 1990’s, a rich young girl and her teen-aged housemaid’s become friends until circumstances outside their control threaten their connection.
+In Pablo Escobar’s violent Colombia of the 1990’s, a rich young girl and her teen-aged housemaid’s become friends.
+Eventually, circumstances outside their control threaten their connection.

-Sabrina & Corina by Kali Fajardo-Anstine – The common thread in this is a collection of short stories set in Colorado is the struggles faced by Latina women of Indigenous descent as well as a discussion of homeland and belonging.
+The common thread in this collection of short stories is the struggles faced by Latina women of Indigenous descent.
+There is also a theme of homeland and belonging.

-If you are looking for more recommendations for National Hispanic Heritage Month, give us a call at 508-539-1435 or email email@example.com.
+Looking for more recommendations for National Hispanic Heritage Month?
+Give us a call at 508-539-1435 or email email@example.com.